Joint demosaicing and fusion of multiresolution coded acquisitions: A unified image formation and reconstruction method: Introduction

-In some more sophisticated mosaicing-based compressed acquisition systems, a given pixel can also capture a generic linear combination of samples associated to different channels.
+In more sophisticated mosaicing-based compressed acquisition systems, a given pixel can also be expressed as a \textit{coding} and multiplexing of a portion of the datacube; in other words, each pixel represents an encoding of the input signal as it captures a generic linear combination of samples associated to different channels.
 For example, this is the case of the \textit{\gls{cassi}}~\cite{Arce14}, for which each available channel is firstly masked with a \glsentrylong{dmd} and shifted horizontally over the focal plane before recombination.
+More advanced variants of this original design have also been proposed, i.e. by introducing colored coded apertures in place of the traditional blocking/unblocking mechanisms~\cite{Arce14} or by combining the spectral mosaicing with the shearing in the sensing mechanism~\cite{Corr15}.

+For such acquisitions, many authors have shown that coding optimization is an important step to provide quality acquisitions.
+Specifically, the effectiveness of the encoding is often measured through associated metrics, and among those, the \textit{\glsentrylong{rip}} has proven to be a common choice to provide theoretical limits of the quality of the reconstruction.
+For the \gls{cassi}, this analysis has been performed in~\cite{Argu12} and later reinterpreted in~\cite{Para17} in terms of the coherence of the sensing matrix.
+While we consider this topic out of scope in this work, the interested reader may refer to the vast literature on the field for further information~\cite{Jala19, Cand08}.

 More recently, both the scientific community and device manufacturers are showing interest for the design of hybrid systems, where compressed acquisitions might have different spatial/spectral resolutions.
 Specifically, for image formation methods, a series of \textit{\glsentryshort{rgbw} patterns} were proposed where a set of wideband pixels are interleaved to a more classic \gls{rgb} pattern.
-This is the case, i.e., of the \textit{Onyx} device by Teledyne e2v~\cite{web_Onyx} and some patents deposed by Kodak~\cite{Kwan17}.
+This is the case, for example, of the \textit{Onyx} device by Teledyne e2v~\cite{web_Onyx} and some patents deposed by Kodak~\cite{Kwan17}.
 A similar effect could be obtained with the \textit{COLOR SHADES}~\cite{web_Shad}, a technology which allows for a fully customizable spectral response for each filter on the \gls{fpa}.
 We can interpret these acquisition as hybrid, since the wideband pixels can be seen as a binning in the spectral domain, and consequently have a different spectral resolution with respect to the color ones.